cliang1/cliang/_posts/RoutingComputingHW.md

   Parallel computing is generally more efficient because the data is processed faster, as more data is processed in any given moment.
 However, you could argue for a singular simple task, parallel computing might overcomplicate it by splitting it into multiple tasks, which would make sequential computing more efficient.
   Question 4: What is the term called when a network has multiple paths leading up to one destination?
 Multipath routing (Used in fault-tolerant systems)
   <img src="../assets\images\ftolhw.png">
   Question 5: Using the image above, is this fault tolerant?
+Yes
 </pre>
 Due Dec 5th (Tuesday), at 8:30 AM, submit your answers to us on Slack
   <footer class="footing">